adrian-dembek/kaggle-hm-kedro/README.md

 ```

 ##### To start a new Kedro project:
-Kedro project thar is ready to use in the repository was created with:
+Kedro project that is ready to use in the repository was created with:
 ```
 kedro new
     [New Kedro Project]: Kaggle H&M